MaDrCloudDev/aMaDrOfSvelte/README.md

 # [aMaDrOfSvelte](https://amadrofsvelte.madr.io)

-## Your definitive Prisma, Planetscale (MySQL), Lucia auth/oAuth, SvelteKit, PWA, Tailwind-Flowbite, full-stack template.
-Similar to T3 Stack, without tRPC (because we don't need it), nor the needless complexities of Next and React
+## A decisive full-stack SvelteKit template featuring: Prisma, Planetscale (MySQL), Lucia auth & GitHub oAuth, & Tailwind w/ Flowbite components

 ### aMaDrOfSvelte lets you manage your database, your "server", your APIs, and and your front-end all from the same the codebase; using the same language, by merely typing a few commands into your terminal